Skip to Content

 Purpose Statement

-The purpose of this policy is to set the framework for public access to the internet for all library customers, including equitable access to technology containing the internet, while maintaining a welcoming and supportive environment and ensuring usage conforms to all applicable laws.
+The purpose of this policy is to set the framework for public access to the internet for all library customers, including equitable access to technology containing the internet, while maintaining a welcoming and supportive environment free from discrimination and harassment, and ensuring usage conforms to all applicable laws.

 Scope